peteroupc/html3dutil/doc/tutorial-camera.md

 - [**Other Pages**](#Other_Pages)

 <a id=Overview_of_Transformations></a>

 ### Overview of Transformations

-Most modern 3D rendering engines use the following transformations:
+Many 3D rendering engines use the following transformations:

 * A _world matrix_ transforms an object's own coordinates to _world space_,
 the coordinate system shared by every object in the scene.
 The world matrix